 No. Unlike other partner routes, there is no minimum income requirement when applying for ILR as a bereaved partner.

-The documents may vary depending on the personal circumstances of the applicant.
+The documents may vary depending on the applicant's personal circumstances.
 Common documents include proof of your relationship, your partner’s death certificate, evidence that you were living together in the UK, your current immigration status, and identity documents.
 Each case is different, and tailored legal advice can help avoid refusals.

 Yes, dependent children may be included if they meet the relevant immigration requirements.
 It is important to seek legal advice to ensure children are correctly added to the application.

 A refusal can be distressing, especially during bereavement.
-Depending on the circumstances, you may have the right to an administrative review, or submit a fresh application.
+Depending on the circumstances, you may have the right to an administrative review or to submit a fresh application.

 Premium Solicitors can assess your options and act quickly to protect your status.